Sahand-Hajimirza/BND-speedometer/README.txt

-**** BND_speedometer ****
+**** BND-speedometer ****

-Description:
-This is a MATLAB code that estimates bubble nucleation during Plinian silicic eruptions.
+BND-speedometer estimates bubble number density in Plinian explosive eruptions as a function of averaged decompression rate.
+For details on equations that are solved see Hajimirza et al 2020 (https://eartharxiv.org/repository/view/180/).

-The Input variable is a table that contains the following parameter:
+The Input variable is a table that contains the following parameters:
 1- Water saturation pressure in MPa.
 The acceptable range is 50-300 2- Temperature in C. The acceptable range is 700-1100.
 3- Crystal content for viscosity.
 The acceptable range is 0-1.